Barada people: History of contact

-During the eight or ten years which followed, about one-half of the aboriginal population was either shot down by the Native Mounted Police and their officers, or perished from introduced loathsome diseases before unknown.'
+During the eight or ten years which followed, about one-half of the aboriginal population was either shot down by the Native Mounted Police and their officers, or perished from introduced loathsome diseases before unknown.

-Bridgeman named the Baradha (Toolginburra) as one of the four Mackay tribes that suffered from this decimation, part of the Australian frontier wars occurring throughout the colonies.
+Bridgeman named the Barada (Toolginburra) as one of the four Mackay tribes that suffered from this decimation, part of the Australian frontier wars occurring throughout the colonies.
 Though the "dispersal" shootings are thought to have accounted for the majority of deaths, a measles epidemic struck the survivors in 1876, drastically reducing their numbers, and, according to one estimation, the remnants of the original people in 1880 amounted to no more than 100 people, with 80 evenly divided between men and women, and the remainder their children.